hannah68/cs-lists/README.md

 ## Extension Exercise

 A binary search tree is an advanced data structure, so most of the functions in this repos' included implementation, [src/bst.mjs](src/bst.mjs), have been written for you (the breadth first traversal shows a very nice example of a queue).
-However, two functions have been left for you to complete in order to make `npm run test` pass _everything_: `findMinimum` and `findMaximum` - there are very nice recursive solutions to both of those functions - can you find them?
+However, two functions have been left for you to complete in order to make `npm run test` pass _everything_: `findMinimum` and `findMaximum` - there are very nice [recursive](https://www.cs.utah.edu/~germain/PPS/Topics/recursion.html) solutions to both of those functions - can you find them?

 For the record - the _search_ and _insert_ time complexities of a binary search tree are closely related to how many branches the tree contains (is height, or depth).
 It turns out that the average height of a binary search tree has space complexity of O(log n).
 Hence, it follows that the average number of comparisons needed to search a binary search tree is also O(log n) (which is the same complexity as that for binary search of a sorted array).
 However, inserting a new node also has time complexity of O(log n), which is better than the O(n) complexity of inserting an item into a sorted array.
+Hence, for sorted data, a binary search tree _might_ be the correct option.